algorand/conduit/docs/tutorials/WritingBlocksToFile.md

 For our conduit pipeline we're going to use the `algod` importer, a `filter_processor`, and of course the `file_writer` exporter.
-To get more details about each of these individually, and their configuration variables, use the list command or check the [README](../../conduit/plugins/exporters/filewriter/).
+To get more details about each of these individually, and their configuration variables, use the list command or check the [plugins README](../../conduit/plugins/).
 For example:

 ```bash
 conduit list exporters file_writer